Updated: 19 March, 2021.

 “Well, they can come in as my guests,” said Dave, inviting our long-haired group of scruffs into the plush lounge, where he chatted amiably with us until it was time to go on stage.
 He may have fought with brother, and now knight of the realm, Sir Ray, but Dave Davies was a complete gentleman back then.
 I presume he still is.

 Marion Rainford, was a delightful woman to work for, kind and helpful, so a few years ago I thought I’d check to see if she was still around.
 Would you believe, I found her retirement in a local London newspaper.
 Apparently Marion gave up rock to teach ballroom dancing.
-Have a read, if only to find out how rock PRs can have a very un-rock-chick life, after rock & roll.
+Have a read, if only to find out how cool rock-chick PRs can have a very un-rock ‘n’ roll after life.